Skip to main content

 preActions: "alter session set TIMESTAMP_TYPE_MAPPING = 'TIMESTAMP_LTZ';ALTER SESSION SET QUOTED_IDENTIFIERS_IGNORE_CASE = true"

-Single Sign-On (SSO) is supported via the oauth authentication type, which is only compatible with the native Snowflake JDBC driver.
+SSO is supported via the OAuth authentication type.
+It is only compatible with the native Snowflake JDBC driver.

-- Log in to Snowflake using the ACCOUNTADMIN role or another role with the global CREATE INTEGRATION privilege.
+Log in to Snowflake with the ACCOUNTADMIN role (or another role with CREATE INTEGRATION privileges) and run:

 CREATE OR REPLACE SECURITY INTEGRATION STARLAKE